confluentinc/examples/connect-streams-pipeline/docs/index.rst

    3|Moscow|200
    1|Raleigh|700

-In produces records to a Kafka topic:
+It produces records to a Kafka topic:

 .. figure:: images/blog_stream.jpg